jlvdb/yet_another_wizz/README.rst

 ----------------

-Jan Luca van den Busch acknowledges support from the European Research Council under grant numbers 770935.
+Jan Luca van den Busch acknowledges support from the European Research Council under grant numbers 770935 as well as from the Max Planck Society and the Alexander von Humboldt Foundation in the framework of the Max Planck-Humboldt Research Award endowed by the Federal Ministry of Education and Research and the Deutsches Zentrum für Luft- und Raumfahrt (DLR), made possible by the Bundesministerium für Wirtschaft und Klimaschutz, under project 50QE2305.

 The authors also thank Hendrik Hildebrandt, Benjamin Joachimi, Angus H. Wright, and Chris Blake for vital feedback and support throughout the development of this software.